Advantages and disadvantages of standardized testing

 1. Instrumental in Developing Education Policies

-One of the advantages of standardized testing centers on the fact that it has been very useful in the development and implementation of education policies and thereby, in regulating the education system within a particular jurisdiction.
-Standardized tests demonstrate the scope and limitation of a standardized curriculum, thus defining the scope of the roles and responsibilities of teachers and educational institutions.
+One of the general advantages of standardized testing centers on the fact that it has been very useful in the development and implementation of education policies.
+This is critical in regulating the education system of a particular state or country.
+In addition, because standardized tests demonstrate the scope and limitations of a standardized curriculum, it also defines the scope of the roles and responsibilities of teachers and educational institutions.

-In the book “Kill The Messenger: The War On Standardized Testing,” education researcher Richard Philips mentioned that standards lead to the design and deployment of a common curriculum.
-He reminded that a common curriculum is based on consensus, particularly on the decision of the greater public.
-Without standardized testing, teachers and institutions will have a high degree of freedom when it comes to developing and implementing lesson plans.
+In the 2003 book “Kill The Messenger: The War On Standardized Testing,” Richard Phelps, an education researcher, explained that standards lead to the design and deployment of a common curriculum.
+He noted that a common curriculum is based on public consensus.
+Hence, without a standardized approach to teaching, teachers and institutions will have a high degree of freedom when it comes to developing and implementing lesson plans.

 2. Produces Empirical and Objective Results

-The fact that standardized tests produce quantitative results that can be empirically documented means that the numerical scores have a comparative degree of validity and reliability, as well as results that are generalizable and replicable.
-Note that a study by N. R. Kuncel and S. A. Hezlett demonstrated that standardized admission tests are valid predictors of several aspects of student success across academic and applied fields.
+The fact that standardized tests produce quantitative results that can be empirically documented means that the numerical scores have a comparative degree of validity and reliability.
+The same results can be generalized and replication.
+Note that a study by N. R. Kuncel and S. A. Hezlett demonstrated that standardized admission tests are valid predictors of several aspects of student success across different academic and applied fields and disciplines.

-It is also important to highlight the fact that standardized tests are developed by doctorate professionals with specializations in tests and measurements.
-Phelps noted that not all teachers have a relevant level of competencies in testing and measurement.
-Hence, the individualized tests they produce are not guaranteed to produce results that accurately represent the performance of students.
+It is also important to underscore the fact that standardized tests are developed by professionals with doctorate degrees and specializations in testing and measurements.
+Phelps argued that not all teachers have a relevant level of competencies in testing and measurement or are equipped to design standardized tests.
+Hence, the individualized tests they produce are not guaranteed to produce results that can accurately represent the performance of students.

 3. Encourages Accountability of Learners and Educators

-Another advantage of standardized testing is that it promotes accountability among teachers, institutions, and students, as well as parents and policymakers.
-For teachers and institutions, administering standardized tests allow them to recognize how their students are performing compared to students from other schools or jurisdictions, hence enabling them further to adjust their teaching methodology to accommodate learning needs.
+Another advantage of standardized testing is that it can promote responsibility and accountability not only among learners but also among teachers, institutions, policymakers, and even parents.
+Administering standardized tests allows teachers and institutions to recognize how their students are performing compared to students from other schools.
+This can enable them to further review and recalibrate their teaching methodology to accommodate learning gaps.

-Because results of standardized tests are quantitative and empirical, students are able to track their performance and compare their progress relative to their peers.
-In the same manner, these results provide parents or legal guardians with information about the performance of their children and not to mention, the competencies of their teachers.
+Moreover, because the results of standardized tests are quantitative and empirical, students can track their performance and father compare their progress relative to their peers.
+In the same manner, these results provide parents or legal guardians with information about the performance of their children and the competencies of their teachers.
+Note that parents or legal guardians also have a critical role in addressing the shortcomings in academic growth.

 4. Suitable in Benchmarking and Determining Best Practices

-Take note that educational institutions and relevant bodies often gauge the performance of their curriculum by comparing test scores from across the nation or the world.
-In the international setting, several international benchmark tests have been administered to schools to determine their alignment with global standards or practices.
-Such include the “Trends In International Mathematics and Science Study” or TIMMS and the “Progress In International Reading Literacy Study” or PIRLS.
+Institutions and relevant bodies often gauge the performance of their curriculum by comparing test scores from across the nation or the world.
+Several international benchmark tests have been administered to schools to determine their alignment with global standards or practices.
+These include the “Trends In International Mathematics and Science Study” or TIMMS and the “Progress In International Reading Literacy Study” or PIRLS.

 5. Useful in Recognizing Cases of Academic Dishonesty

-Standardized testing seems to support academic dishonesty because of the way it systematizes or mechanizes the entire assessment procedure.
-Take note that instances of test leakages have been extensively documented and publicized.
-Polls have also revealed that an overwhelming number of students have cheated at least once on their exams.
+Standardized testing seems to support academic dishonesty.
+Different instances of test leakages have been extensively documented and publicized.
+Surveys have further revealed that an overwhelming number of students have cheated at least once on their exams.
 Some teachers have also rigged test results to promote their interests.
 Critics have raised these points whenever they argue against the standardization of performance assessment in education.

-However, Philips argued that because cheating is easier with standardized testing, it is also easy to detect and thus, easy to prevent through penalization.
-An analysis of test results and their comparison with other facets of academic performance can reveal telltale patterns.
+However, according to Phelps, because cheating is easier with standardized testing, it is also easier to detect and thereby, easier to prevent through penalization.
+An analysis of test results and their comparison with other facets of academic performance can reveal notable patterns of cheating or misconduct.
 This can be helpful in pinning down cheaters, providing appropriate sanctions, and sending a message across the academic community.

 Cons: The Limitations and Disadvantages of Standardized Testing